Koukotsukan/Batch-Add-Text-to-Images/README.md

 Add Text to Images (Only work on Mac OS)

 ### Limitation:
-+ Only work on Mac OS, maybe Linux desktops are also ok but I haven't try.
++ GUI edit function only works on Mac OS, maybe Linux desktops are also ok but I didn't try.
+If you are using python on Windows, you can still use this program by manually setting the properties of text in ```config.json``` file.
 + Cannot add Chinese/Korean/Japanese characters to images

 ### Features: